 Greg McGee is Co-owner of York’s city centre white cube ‘According to McGee’.
 He is fiercely passionate about art and its process; its inception; its execution and its exhibition.
 Being exposed to great art and carefully harnessing the skills in producing one’s own art is all part of living a fulfilling and constantly improving life.
 Contemporary art and poetry are, according to Greg, ‘the cosiest of possible bedfellows’.

 Joe Williams is a writer and performing poet from Leeds.
-His latest book is ‘This is Virus’, a sequence of erasure poems made from Boris Johnson’s letter to the UK during the Covid-19 pandemic.
-His verse novella ‘An Otley Run’, was shortlisted for Best Novella at the 2019 Saboteur Awards.
+His latest book is ‘The Taking Part’, a short collection of poems on the theme of sport and games, published by Maytree Press.
+His other work includes the pamphlet ‘This is Virus’, a sequence of erasure poems made from Boris Johnson’s letter to the UK during the Covid-19 pandemic, and the verse novella ‘An Otley Run’, which was shortlisted in the Best Novella category at the 2019 Saboteur Awards.
+Despite all of that, he is probably most widely read thanks to his contributions to Viz.

 Pauline Kirk is the editor and publisher for Fighting Cock Press.
 Pauline is the author of two novels, Waters of Time and The Keepers, and is part of a collaboration with her daughter who together publish as P.J.
 Quinn.
 She has a number of anthologies to her name, the most recent of which is Envying the Wild edited by the late Mabel Ferrett.
 Pauline’s poems, short stories and articles have appeared in a wide range of journals.